 Step III

 (6 points) Ignoring for the moment any concerns about simultaneous equations bias, how would you interpret the estimated coefficient you obtained in Step II for Lnprice?
 The estimated coefficient you obtained in Step II for the dummy variable for Wednesday?
 Be precise.

+We expect to see a -.563% shift in quantity demanded following a 1% increase in price, holding all else constant.
+We expect a -.559% shift in quantity demanded on Wednesdays relative to Fridays, holding all else constant.
 Sp9b

 Step IV